awrhodes/Assignment-3/README.md

-# Assignment 3 for CIS 493
+#Assignment 3 for CIS 493

+This is an assignment for CIS 493.